 Infant Audiologic Assessment

-Audiologists determine whether a child has a hearing loss using a diagnostic audiologic evaluation.
+Audiologists determine whether a child is deaf or hard of hearing through a diagnostic audiologic evaluation.
 Babies that do not pass their newborn hearing screening should have this evaluation no later than three months of age.
 Habilitation, including fitting amplification if chosen, and initiation of Early Intervention services should occur no later than six months of age.
+These best practice guidelines

 What is the role of the audiologist in the Nebraska Early Hearing Detection and Intervention (NE-EHDI) Program?

-- Completes initial diagnostic evaluation using a battery of physiological testing procedures (JCIH 2007).
+- Completes initial diagnostic evaluation, by 1 month of age if possible, using a battery of physiological testing procedures (JCIH 2007).

 - Reports the results of diagnostic audiologic hearing evaluation to the child's primary care physician, including information that an infant was not successfully tested after being referred for testing.

 - Reports to the Nebraska Early Hearing Detection and Intervention Program the names of all children who received a diagnostic evaluation and those who are not successfully tested after being referred for a diagnostic evaluation.